 - Easily load and unload your module while debugging

 - Also, View detailed module information via the Modules pane

 - VisualKernel fully supports KASLR-enabled kernels and can automatically adjust the symbols on the fly.

-- Also, Linux Kernel source at a glance
+- Also, the Linux Kernel source at a glance

 VisualKernel automatically downloads and manages kernel source code: